Law of the United States: Regulations

 Congress often enacts statutes that grant broad rulemaking authority to federal agencies.
 Often, Congress is simply too gridlocked to draft detailed statutes that explain how the agency should react to every possible situation, or Congress believes the agency's technical specialists are best equipped to deal with particular fact situations as they arise.
 Therefore, federal agencies are authorized to promulgate regulations.
-Under the principle of Chevron deference, regulations normally carry the force of law as long as they are based on a reasonable interpretation of the relevant statutes.

 Regulations are adopted pursuant to the Administrative Procedure Act (APA).
 Regulations are first proposed and published in the Federal Register (FR or Fed.
 Reg.) and subject to a public comment period.
 Eventually, after a period for public comment and revisions based on comments received, a final version is published in the Federal Register.
 The regulations are codified and incorporated into the Code of Federal Regulations (CFR) which is published once a year on a rolling schedule.

 Besides regulations formally promulgated under the APA, federal agencies also frequently promulgate an enormous amount of forms, manuals, policy statements, letters, and rulings.
 These documents may be considered by a court as persuasive authority as to how a particular statute or regulation may be interpreted (known as Skidmore deference), but are not entitled to Chevron deference.